 - Poor spelling

 Second through Eighth Grade

-If not recognised early, it becomes tough for both parents and teachers to acknowledge the symptoms.
+If not recognised early, it becomes tough for both parents and teachers to acknowledge dyslexia signs in elementary school students.
 As a child grows up, they learn the cracks through which they easily hide their disorders.
-There are many teachers who are not trained to recognise this learning disorder and thus, intelligent students often find ways to slip through the cracks.
-However, as they reach middle school, they fall behind their batchmates and struggle to read, write and spell properly.
+There are many teachers who are not trained to recognise this disorder and thus, intelligent students often find ways to slip through the cracks.
+However, as they reach middle school, they fall behind their peers and struggle to read, write and spell properly.

 - Slow learner

 - Reads slowly and awkwardly compare to other children of the same age group

 - Trouble in learning and pronouncing new words

 - Shy to read out loud